 Don't ask her ageIt's not nice to ask an adult woman her age: She wants to hide her age.
 Many women will even deny their age.

 This denial of aging is often joked about.
 But for most people, it is no laughing matter.
 Most feel embarrassed by our body’s age as we get older.
 We are faced with an ever-wrinkling body—one that doesn't work as well as it used to.

-As children, we are proud of our age, but as the years go by, we become embarrassed by it.
+When our bodies are young, we are proud of our age.
+But as the years go by, we become embarrassed by that body.
 We want to distance ourselves from it.
-This is why so many people cover the face with make-up, cover the gray hair with dyes and wear trendy (youthful) clothes.
+This is why so many women cover their face with make-up, cover the gray hair with dyes and wear trendy (youthful) clothes.
 These are all attempts to hide the body’s age.

 The waterfall of agingA person who identifies they are the physical body is constantly faced with another contradiction: The prospect of dying.

 Aging and dying are only contradictions if we identify with these physical bodies.
 It is like identifying with one's automobile.
-If a person doesn't identify with their car, they will not have any problems when they go do sell the car.
+If a person doesn't identify with their car, they will not have any problems when they go to sell the car.
 They know the car was only a temporary vehicle.

 Consider that our bodies are constantly changing - every five years we have completely recycled every atom.
 This means our body would be compared to a waterfall.
 A waterfall is made up of constantly changing water.
 We can look at a waterfall for a minute, turn our back and look back, and the waterfall will be a different waterfall.
 The water that made up the waterfall before has long fallen and flowed downstream.

 Our physical bodies are like this.
 They are ever-changing.
 The body we had on as a child is now gone.
 All those atoms have gone and been replaced by new ones.
 As the body ages, it looks different.
 Not as attractive as before.